 One Part Driver’s Licence and Photo Identification Cards

 Individuals need to bring in two approved pieces of valid identification displaying their name, date of birth, and signature to be eligible for a photo identification card.
-These documents are also required for the One Part Driver’s License along with two approved proof of Saskatchewan residence documents.
+These documents are also required for the One Part Driver’s Licence along with two approved proof of Saskatchewan residence documents.

 Change Over from Another Jurisdiction